alastair87-cyf/fundamentals-course/lessons/lesson-3.md

 ## Present Your Favourite Project \(30 minutes\)

-You will give a very, very simple 2 minute presentation to 2 or 3 other students and a volunteer \(if one is available\).
+You will give a very, very simple 2 minute presentation to 2 or 3 other trainees and a volunteer \(if one is available\).
 Before the presentations we'll have 5 minutes to prep.
 Pick your favourite project \(or the one that's most interesting to talk about\) and get ready to explain:

 * What you added to it
 * What was difficult